Bess Furman: Early life

 Bess Furman was born in Danbury, Nebraska on December 2, 1894.
 She was the second child of five born to Archie Furman and Mattie Ann Van Pelt Furman.
-Her father was the publisher of the Danbury News, where she learned to set type as a child.
+Her father was the publisher of the Danbury News, where she learned to set type as a young child.
 The Furmans moved to Fort Collins, Colorado in 1906, but Archie and Bess had returned to southwest Nebraska by 1910, while her mother moved to Kirksville, Missouri with the younger children to attend the American School of Osteopathy.
 Bess worked in the office of her father's newspaper, the Marion Enterprise.

 Education and early career

 From 1911 to 1913 Bess attended the Missouri State Normal School in Kirksville.
 When her mother moved to Kearney, Nebraska to practice as a doctor of osteopathy, Bess attended a summer institute for teachers at the Nebraska State Normal School at Kearney.
 In 1917 she became the first woman editor of the school's student newspaper, The Antelope.
 She graduated with a professional life teacher's certificate in 1917 and returned to teaching, but her efforts at the student newspaper impressed the editor of the Kearney Daily Hub enough to offer her a job there.

 In February 1920, Furman was offered a position at the Omaha Daily News as a feature writer on the Sunday magazine.
 Her starting salary was thirty dollars a week.
-She worked to develop an identity with the pseudonym Bobbie O'Dare and in addition to features wrote a weekly column titled "Observing Omaha."
+She worked to develop an identity with the pseudonym Bobbie O'Dare.
+In addition to features she wrote a weekly column titled "Observing Omaha."
 Furman was elected president of the Omaha Woman's Press Club in 1925.
 She drove her Ford Model T (nicknamed "Sylvia") to Rapid City, South Dakota to report on the activities of President Calvin Coolidge and his wife as they took the first presidential vacation in the Western United States in 1927; her photos of the couple appeared on the front page of the Omaha Bee-News for several days.
 In 1928 Furman covered the Omaha campaign stop of Alf Landon, winning a prize from Bookman magazine for her color story "We Want Al!
 Crowd Shouts."